PromSereyreaksa/Automata/README.md

 - **Real-time updates**: No page refresh when adding/editing states and transitions
 - **Auto-saving**: All changes persist immediately

-### Generic FA Type Detection
+### Automatic Type Detection
+- `is_dfa()` method checks if automaton is valid DFA (exactly one start state, exactly one final state, no epsilon transitions, deterministic)
+- `is_nfa()` method checks if automaton is valid NFA (at least one start state, at least one final state, valid transitions)
-- `check_fa_type()` method works on any automaton instance
+- `get_type()` method returns 'DFA', 'NFA', or 'INVALID' based on validation
-- Automatically detects if automaton is DFA, NFA, or Invalid
-- Identifies specific issues: epsilon transitions, multiple start states, nondeterminism
-- Visual indicators in UI showing detected type vs. declared type
+- Visual indicators in UI showing detected type
+- Operations like minimize() and to_dfa() check type before execution

-### Improved Creation Flow
+### Unified Creation Flow
-- Direct creation process: Create → Edit immediately (no preview step)
+- Single creation process: Create automaton → Type determined automatically
 - Better input field visibility with white background and dark text
 - Automatons created directly and redirect to editing interface
 - No confirmation step - save happens during editing instead of before
 - Clear create/cancel buttons with descriptive actions
 - **Auto-saving**: All changes save automatically without user intervention
+- Type detection happens in real-time based on structure

-### DFA Implementation Fixes
+### Implementation Improvements
 - Fixed DFA minimization algorithm to use `matches_symbol()` method instead of direct symbol comparison
 - Improved transition lookup in both simulation and minimization to handle complex symbol patterns
 - Fixed NFA to DFA conversion to properly handle start state validation
 - Enhanced error handling in transition validation and creation
+- **Fixed DFA final state validation**: Now enforces exactly one final state
+- **Unified model**: Single Automaton class replaces separate DFA/NFA classes
+- **Type-safe operations**: minimize() only works on DFA, to_dfa() only works on NFA

 ### Enhanced User Experience (UX)
 - **No more page refreshes**: Real-time updates maintain zoom level and graph position